top of page

 "Pop art" as a moniker was then used in discussions by IG members in the Second Session of the IG in 1955, and the specific term "pop art" first appeared in published print in the article "But Today We Collect Ads" by IG members Alison and Peter Smithson in Ark magazine in 1956.

-Pop Art Examples
+Key Characteristics of Pop Art

 Pop art often takes imagery that is currently in use in advertising, in 1964, Warhol used the labels of Campbell's Soup Cans and the labeling on the outside of Campbell's Tomato Juice shipping box as subject matter in pop art.